All Episodes

 That's exactly right.

-That they want to destroy us.
+They want to destroy us.

-And this advice, you know, it's it's interesting.
+And this advice, you know, it's interesting.

-You've got a number of politicians who are listening to it have who have not heretofore gotten significant support in the Hispanic community.
+You've got a number of politicians who are listening to it who have not heretofore gotten significant support in the Hispanic community.

-In my race in Texas, Texas is a majority-minority state.
+In my race in Texas, Texas is a majority minority state.

-And I was very clear in the race from day one in opposing amnesty and supporting uh border security and in improving legal immigration.
+And I was very clear in the race from day one in opposing amnesty and supporting border security and in improving legal immigration.

 I mean, look, there is no more enthusiastic advocate of legal immigration in the U.S. Senate than I am.